SESYNC-ci/online-data-with-R-lesson/slides/conclude.md

 - Web services are the most common resource.

-- Search [PyPI](https://pypi.org) for an API you plan to use.
+- Use a package specific to your API if one is available.

-Web services do not always have great documentation &mdash; what parameters are acceptable or necessary may not be clear.
+Web services do not always have great documentation---what parameters are acceptable or necessary may not be clear.
 Some may even be poorly documented on purpose if the API wasn't designed for public use!
-Even if you plan to acquire data using the "raw" web service, try a search for a relevant package on Python.
+Even if you plan to acquire data using the "raw" web service, try a search for a relevant package on CRAN.
 The package documentation could help.
 {:.notes}

-also note Kyle Walker's tidycensus stuff here
+**A final note on U.S. Census packages**: In this lesson, we use Hannah Recht's [censusapi](){:.rlib} package, but you might also want to take a look at Kyle Walker's [tidycensus](){:.rlib} or Ezra Glenn's [acs](){:.rlib}.
+All three packages take slightly different approaches to obtaining data from the U.S.
+Census API.
+{:.notes}